How it began

 LBM Advantage was launched in 2016 with the merger of two key buying cooperatives, ENAP and PAL, combining 130 years of service excellence and industry knowledge.
 With ENAP’s strong presence in the Northeast and PAL’s strength in the Midwest, LBM Advantage provided major purchasing power benefits to its membership.
 The name LBM Advantage was selected for the new cooperative because it underscored its mission to create a competitive advantage for members by leveraging their collective power.

 Continuing in the same tradition and commitment to its membership, to grow and diversify its geographic presence with regional expertise, LBM Advantage merged with IBSA in October of 2017.
-Independent dealer support is further strengthened in the Eastern, Midwestern and Southern markets.
+Independent dealer support was further strengthened in the Eastern, Midwestern and Southern markets.
 Advantage services these markets with offices located in New Windsor NY, Grand Rapids MI, Smithfield NC and Monroe LA.
-The combined membership spans 42 states with 523 members and over 1165 lumber yards.
+The combined membership increased total member locations to 1035 in 35 states.
+Advantage members today span 42 states with 519 members and 1159 total locations.